MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/edge-shortcuts.md

 **Q: The keywords don't work.
 What's wrong?**

-**A:** In your Microsoft Edge search settings, verify that **Show me search and site suggestions using my typed characters** is enabled (edge://settings/search).
+**A:** In the Microsoft Edge address bar, enter edge://settings/search to go to your search settings.
+Verify that **Show me search and site suggestions using my typed characters** is enabled.
 You can also use Microsoft Edge group policy to enable search suggestions.
 To learn more, see [SearchSuggestEnabled](/deployedge/microsoft-edge-policies#searchsuggestenabled).

 **Q: Do these shortcuts only support English keywords?**